snrau/FMExploration/vibefm/README.md

 # Reaper
 Install reaper and find the path to its exe. copy this path to the variable `reaperPath` in the file server.js line 10.
+Also copy the file `dkjson.lua`from "vibefm/src/luaScript" next to the "reaper.exe".

 Open Reaper a single time to set preferences: open Options -> Preference